BG3-Community-Library-Team/bg3-community/Tools/bg3-mod-helper.md

 ![no_workspace_set.png](/tutorials/bg3-mod-helper/no_workspace_set.png)
 in the bottom right of VSCode, especially if this is your first time using the extension.

 There are a few quick setup steps that the extension requires to be in a working state, namely adjusting the paths in the extension's settings.
 I cover that [below](#setup-extension-settings), but first let's get a proper workspace set up so you can utilize all the features of the extension.
-The extension is designed to launch right when you start VSCode (once you have installed).
+Once installed, the extension is designed to launch right when you start VSCode.

-> While the extension doesn't do anything while sitting in the background, it is technically always on.
-This shouldn't hinder your other non modding projects but it's good practice to disable or delete any extension if you don't plan on using it for a while.
+> While the extension doesn't perform any actions while in the background, it is technically always on.
+This shouldn't hinder your other non-modding projects, but it's good practice to disable or delete any extension if you don't plan on using it for a while.
 {.is-info}

 The key working with the extension is setting up a workspace.
 There are a few different ways to do it but here is the simplest and safest.